 The beginning of the school year brings with it a multitude of forms and notices for parents to read and sign.
 The Dental Hygiene Services Program of the West Shore School District helps to contribute to this parental paperwork.
 Depending upon a child's grade level and where a family lives, parents may discover two dental forms in their student's backpack the first week or two of school.

 The State of Pennsylvania requires that all children must show evidence of receiving a dental examination (3) three times within their school career.
 Evidence of this exam may be received by having the child see his or her own dentist.
-The parent must provide verification of the exam by having the child's dentist fill out a Private Dentist Report form that will come home with each student at the beginning of the first, fourth, and seventh grade year.
+The parent must provide verification of the exam by having the child's dentist fill out a Private Dentist Report form that will come home with each student at the beginning of the first, third, and seventh grade year.
 The dental hygienist will screen all students in these grades who do not return a signed form by the dentist.
 If your child is screened by the dental hygienist and dental problems are noted, a referral form will be sent home detailing the suspected areas of concern.